-- (1) ERCOT shall: - (a) Continue EEA until sufficient Resources are available to ERCOT to eliminate the shortfall and restore adequate reserves; - (b) Restore full reserve requirements (normally 2300 MW); - (c) Terminate the levels in reverse order, where practical; - (d) Notify each QSE and TO of EEA level termination; and - (e) Maintain a stable ERCOT System frequency when restoring Load. - (2) QSEs and TOs shall: - (a) Implement actions to terminate previous actions as EEA levels are released in accordance with these Operating Guides; - (b) Notify represented Market Participants of EEA levels changes; - (c) Report back to the ERCOT System Operator when each level is accomplished; and - (d) Loads will be restored when specifically authorized by the ERCOT.
+- (1) ERCOT shall: - (a) Continue EEA until sufficient Resources are available to ERCOT to eliminate the shortfall and restore adequate reserves; - (b) Restore full reserve requirements (normally 2300 MW); - (c) Terminate the levels in reverse order, where practical; - (d) Notify each QSE and TO of EEA level change termination via QSE and TO Hotlines and post the level change or termination electronically to the ERCOT website; and - (e) Maintain a stable ERCOT System frequency when restoring Load. - (2) QSEs and TOs shall: - (a) Implement actions to terminate previous actions as EEA levels are released in accordance with these Operating Guides; - (b) Notify represented Market Participants of EEA levels changes; - (c) Report back to the ERCOT System Operator when each level is accomplished; and - (d) Loads will be restored when specifically authorized by the ERCOT.